raghav198/FlowchartParser/README.md

 FlowchartParser is currently an alpha release.
 This means that there are likely many bugs; if you notice one, please submit an issue to this repository with a replicable level of detail.
 The following are some features to look for in future releases:

   * Support for syntax other than python
+  * Support for more complex python syntax (function definitions, etc.)
   * A graphics frontend for the visualizer instead of a text-based walkthrough
+  * Reverser (parse flowchart to generate code)